Massive heartbeat stars from TESS. I. TESS sectors 1-16

 \subsubsection{HD\,158013}

-Radial velocities of HD\,158013 (BD+57$\degr$1758, $V=6.5$~mag) were found to vary from five spectra obtained at David Dunlap Observatory (DDO) in the years 1939\,--\,1941 \citep{1942PDDO....1..251Y}.
-Follow up observations at DDO (34 spectra in 1946\,--\,1947) allowed to derive the orbital period of 8.25~d and spectroscopic elements for this SB1 system \citep[][Table \ref{table:hb-lit-params-no-ecl}]{1949PDDO....1..502N}.
+Radial velocities of HD\,158013 (BD+57$\degr$1758, $V=6.5$~mag) were found to vary from five spectra obtained at the David Dunlap Observatory (DDO) in the years 1939\,--\,1941 \citep{1942PDDO....1..251Y}.
+Follow-up observations at DDO (34 spectra in 1946\,--\,1947) made it possible to derive the orbital period of 8.25~d as well as the spectroscopic elements for this SB1 system \citep[][Table \ref{table:hb-lit-params-no-ecl}]{1949PDDO....1..502N}.
 The star was found to be chemically peculiar metallic (Am) star by \cite{1988PASP..100.1084B}, which was later confirmed by \cite{2009ApJS..180..117A}, who classified it as kA2.5hF1mF2.
-The star can have an infrared excess \citep{2017MNRAS.471..770M}.
+The star may have an infrared excess \citep{2017MNRAS.471..770M}.

-TESS light curve of HD\,158013 phased with the orbital period is shown in Fig.\,\ref{restrfplot964}a.
+The TESS light curve of HD\,158013 phased with the orbital period is shown in Fig.\,\ref{restrfplot964}a.
 The strongest TEO can be easily seen in the light curve and in the residuals from the fit of the Kumar's model (Fig.\,\ref{restrfplot964}b).
-Analysis of the residuals revealed that this is $n=9$ TEO (Fig.~\ref{restrfplot964}c), but two weaker TEOs, at $n=7$ and 18 (Table \ref{table:teos}, Fig.~\ref{restrfplot964}d), were also found.
+An analysis of the residuals revealed that this is a $n=9$ TEO (Fig.~\ref{restrfplot964}c), but two weaker TEOs, at $n=7$ and 18 (Table \ref{table:teos}, Fig.~\ref{restrfplot964}d), were also found.
 The strongest TEO was independently found by M.~Pyatnytskyy, who marked the star as HBS in The International Variable Star Index (VSX)\footnote{https://www.aavso.org/vsx/}.
-A careful reader will easily notice that $n=18$ TEO is a harmonic of that with $n=9$.
-However, these can be separate TEOs as well.
+A careful reader will easily notice that the $n=18$ TEO is a harmonic of the one with $n=9$.
+However, these may also turn out to be separate TEOs as well.

-There are three maxima in the residual frequency spectrum (Fig.~\ref{restrfplot964}c) which do not correspond to TEOs.
+There are three maxima in the residual frequency spectrum (Fig.~\ref{restrfplot964}c) that do not correspond to TEOs.
 The first one, at 0.1596~d$^{-1}$, has significant first harmonic.
 After subtracting them, another term, at 0.1503 d$^{-1}$ was detected.
-This may prompt for $g$-mode pulsations as the origin the more that after subtracting these three terms, the frequency spectrum still exhibited broad `bump' in the range between 0.05 and 0.30 d$^{-1}$.
+This may prompt us to consider that $g$-mode pulsations may be the origin the more that after subtracting these three terms, the frequency spectrum still exhibited a broad `bump' in the range between 0.05 and 0.30 d$^{-1}$.
 This makes the star $\gamma$~Dor-type pulsator.